skip to Main Content

 • Elder abuse

-As family lawyers in Calgary, we unfortunately see many family violence cases that involve spouses, children, grandparents, and extended family.
-We are committed to doing our part to raise awareness and help support victims of family violence.
+As family lawyers in Calgary, we frequently handle cases involving family violence, impacting spouses, children, grandparents, and extended family members.
+Our dedication extends beyond legal representation to raising awareness and supporting victims of family violence.

 To help raise awareness: